Pain Treatment Options

 However, there are now more treatment options than ever before to help you find relief and increase your quality of life in the face of chronic pain.

-Take a Healthy Lifestyle Approach
+When Living with Pain, Take a Healthy Lifestyle Approach

 The most effective approach to decreasing pain in the long term is to take a healthy lifestyle approach.

 Start by recognizing that the human body is a set of interrelated systems, and make sure you are taking care of yourself.
 That means you should try to:

 - get a good night’s sleep,

 - and eliminate from your lifestyle any activity that increases your pain level.

 Medical treatment such as prescription pain relievers have a place in the treatment of chronic pain, but always follow your doctor’s orders, and don’t rely on the medication to cure your pain in the long term.
 A PubMed study shows that “over half of persons receiving 90 days of continuous opioid therapy remain on opioids years later.”

 The right choice for your treatment depends on how long your pain has lasted, how severe it is, and many other factors.
 Always consult a physician you trust.